Goethe House: As a private residence

 The house was first built around 1618 by Flemish goldsmith Matthis van Hinsberg.
 It went through a series of owners before being purchased in 1733 by Cornelia Goethe, the grandmother of Johann Wolfgang, who had previously owned an inn on the nearby Zeil.
 Cornelia purchased two adjoining properties and inhabited both of them; they were connected by destroying the partition wall.
 Johann Caspar Goethe, Cornelia's son and Johann Wolfgang's father, moved into the property in 1741, and lived there with his wife Catharina Elisabeth Goethe from 1748.

 Johann Wolfgang was born in the house on 28 August 1749.

 In 1754, Cornelia died, and her son quickly set about renovating the house on Großer Hirschgraben.
 Johann Caspar was the architect of his own project, but also sought assistance from his friend Johann Friedrich Armand von Uffenbach.
-The project involved knocking down the smaller of the adjoining properties and extend the remaining property to create one, large property encompassing the full lot.
+The project involved knocking down the smaller of the adjoining properties and extending the remaining property to create one, large property encompassing the full lot.
 The renovations began in April 1755, and were finished by February 1756.

 As Goethe writes in his autobiography Dichtung und Wahrheit (Poetry and Truth), his father was careful to preserve the double overhang of the facade, which was not permitted in new buildings under the codes of 1719 and 1749 due to fire risks; Johann Caspar was allowed to extend the overhanging facade as it was seen as a modification of an existing building, rather than a new-build.
 The resulting property remained structurally unchanged after the 1755–56 renovation.

 Johann Wolfgang first left the house in October 1765, to study law in Leipzig.
 He returned in 1768 due to an illness, before leaving again to finish his studies in Strasbourg (1770–71).
 After returning from Strasbourg, Goethe would live at the family house in Frankfurt (bar a four month stay in Wetzlar in 1772) until leaving permanently for Weimar in November 1775.
 During this time in Frankfurt, Goethe wrote and published Götz von Berlichingen and The Sorrows of Young Werther, which established his fame across Europe.
 He also wrote the first drafts of Urfaust in this period.

 Johann Caspar died in 1782, after which Catharina Elisabeth was the inhabited the house alone.
 She rented out some rooms to other inhabitants.
 In May 1795, Catharina sold the house and moved into a smaller apartment.

 After leaving the Goethe family, the house was sold to widow Anna Catharina Rössing, whose family owned the Goethe House until 1861.
 They rented out rooms to other families.
 In 1861, the house sold again, to Johann Georg Clauer, who split the first floor into two shops; this required significant changes, such as the installation of two new entrances and separating walls.